 There are two bits in the System Configuration register that can be used to modify the zero crossing.
-The zero crossing output can be inverted by setting the Inversion bit, or the zero crossing can be a 100 $\mu$ s pulse at each zero crossing, by setting the Pulse bit.
+The zero crossing output can be inverted by setting the Inversion bit, or the zero crossing can be a 100 μs pulse at each zero crossing, by setting the Pulse bit.

-Note that a low-pass filter is included in the signal path that allows the zero crossing detection circuit to filter out the fundamental frequency.
-An internal compensation circuit is then used to gain back the phase delay introduced by the low-pass filter resulting in a latency of less than 200 $\mu$ s.
+Note that a low-pass filter is included in the signal path that allows the zero crossing detection circuit to pass the fundamental frequency, while filtering out unwanted high frequency signals.
+An internal compensation circuit is then used to gain back the phase delay introduced by the low-pass filter resulting in a latency of less than 200 μ s.